List of science fiction films of the 1960s

-A list of science fiction films released in the 1960s.
+This is a list of science fiction films released in the 1960s.
 These films include core elements of science fiction, but can cross into other genres.
 They have been released to a cinema audience by the commercial film industry and are widely distributed with reviews by reputable critics.
 Collectively, the science fiction films from the 1960s received five Academy Awards, a Hugo Award and a BAFTA Award.